COVID-19

 PhD in Economics

 The Crawford Economics PhD is a degree program that applies the discipline of economics to matters of public policy.
 As Australia’s national university, the ANU is home to the country’s leading group of economists concerned with economic policy.
-In applications as diverse as natural resources, international trade and finance, economic development and the environment, ANU economists are national and world leaders.
-Their interests encompass policy issues in Australia, the neighbouring Asia-Pacific region, and other countries of the world as well as the international economic institutions.
+In applications as diverse as international trade and finance, economic development, agriculture, natural resources, and the environment, ANU economists are national and world leaders.
+Their interests encompass policy issues in Australia, the Asia-Pacific region, and other countries of the world.
 Crawford Economics PhD brings this expertise together to inform a new generation of researchers and policy makers through postgraduate research training.

-An important feature of the Crawford Economics PhD is the year of coursework that is tailored to budding researchers in all areas of economics analysis of public policy.
-The applied and policy-oriented nature of these courses are what distinguish this PhD degree from the companion Economics PhD program at the ANU College of Business and Economics, although the two programs work in close harmony with otherwise similar rules and procedures.
+An important feature of the Crawford Economics PhD is a year of coursework that is tailored to budding researchers in the economic analysis of public policy.
+The applied and policy-oriented nature of these courses are what distinguish this PhD degree from the companion PhD in Economics program at the ANU College of Business and Economics.
+The two programs work in close harmony with similar rules and procedures.

 Step 1: Check your eligibility

-To be admitted to the Doctor of Philosophy, Economics PhD program you are required to have achieved:
+To be admitted to the Doctor of Philosophy, Economics PhD program you are required to have:

-• A Bachelor degree with First Class Honours or Second Class Honours Division A in economics (not business or accounting) from an Australian Go8 university or equivalent, or
+• A Bachelor degree with First Class Honours or Second Class Honours Division A in economics with a minimum weighted average of 75 from an Australian Go8 university or equivalent, or

-• A Bachelor degree with First Class Honours or Second Class Honours Division A in mathematics and/or statistics from an Australian Go8 university or equivalent, which includes a major or equivalent in economics, and a final grade at least of distinction in a third-year economics course, or
+• A Bachelor degree with First Class Honours or Second Class Honours Division A with a minimum weighted average of 75 from an Australian Go8 university or equivalent that includes a major or equivalent in economics or is complemented by a Master degree or equivalent in economics, or

-• A Master degree or an equivalent postgraduate qualification in economics from an approved university, with results that the convenor deems to be at least equivalent to Second Class Honours Division A at ANU.
+• A Master degree in economics that is deemed by the Economics HDR Convenor to be at least equivalent to Second Class Honours Division A at ANU, with a minimum weighted average of 75, or

 All applicants must meet the University’s English Language Admission Requirements for Students.